oracle-livelabs/analytics-ai/oac-oci language/2-labs-oci-language-model/oci-language-model.md

    ![Relevant Insights](./images/selectedinsights.png)

-## **Task 4**: Create the Visualization (Workbook) - Explain
+## Task 4: Create the Visualization (Workbook) - Explain

 Another way to let the system generate useful insights about your data is **Explain**.
 It works on both **Attributes** and **Measures** columns and helps to analyze important and non-obvious patterns in data.
 The insights that Explain delivers are based on the column type or aggregation that you chose and will vary according to the aggregation rule set for the chosen metric.
 Explain generates only the insights that make sense for the column type that you chose.

 1. Open a new **Canvas**
 Click on **Add new Canvas** icon ![New Canvas](./images/addcanvas.png)

 2. Explain for **Attributes**
-    **_Basic Facts_** insights (distribution across categories)
+    - **Basic Facts** - insights (distribution across categories)
-    **_Key Drivers_** list columns that influence attribute values and their distribution
+    - **Key Drivers** - list columns that influence attribute values and their distribution
-    **_Segment_** tab visualizes segments where the value for the attribute can be identified with certain confidence based on other columns in the dataset
+    - **Segment** - tab visualizes segments where the value for the attribute can be identified with certain confidence based on other columns in the dataset
-    **_Anomalies_** tab performs combinatorial analysis between selected attribute and other attribute columns and shows groups that exhibit unexpected behavior
+    - **Anomalies** - tab performs combinatorial analysis between selected attribute and other attribute columns and shows groups that exhibit unexpected behavior

 3. Explain for **Measures**
-    **_Basic Facts_**
+    - **Basic Facts** - insights (distribution across categories)
-    **_Anomalies_** insights based on the aggregation rule
+    - **Anomalies** insights based on the aggregation rule

 4. Let's start to explain **SENTIMENT**
 In Data Pane Select **SENTIMENT**, Right-Click, and select **Explain SENTIMENT**